berrymatthewj/Cancer-Treatment-Study-Results/README.md

-# Matplotlib
+# Cancer Treatment Results Analysis

-This is my assignment for Matplotlib.
-The requested observations are at the top of the jupyter notebook.
+Observations and analysis are in the jupyter notebook.

-Thanks,

-Matthew Berry